JeffreyScannell/github-upload/README.md

 ## Resume Properties

 * Uses CSS grid for the page layout so it can be comfortably viewed in desktop or mobile browsers
-* Javascript increments and displays visitor count using API Gateway/Lambda/DynamoDB (I needed a lot of help with javascript and admittedly not exactly sure how it works so I need to study it more)
+* Javascript increments and displays visitor count using API Gateway/Lambda/DynamoDB

 ## To-do